 Another example: There are many people acclaimed as authors of the classic “You Are My Sunshine,” memorably recorded by Jimmie Davis in 1940.
 On nobody’s list is Davis himself, who nonetheless held the copyright and is listed as its author on every recording made since 1940.
 The fact that there were three other recordings a year earlier—by the Pine Ridge Boys, the Rice Brothers Gang and the Carter Family—doesn’t matter at all.
 Davis bought the song from the Rice Brothers, who may or may not have written it, and copyrighted it in his own name.
 End of story, for him.

 Given that no firsthand evidence is available, and that the authorship of country songs in the era under discussion is notoriously hard to nail down, the Gilley claims must be assessed on the basis of indirect evidence and the preponderance of probabilities.
 The answer may thus be different for each of the songs—if it could be proven that Gilley wrote, say, “Cold, Cold Heart,” it doesn’t in any way prove that he wrote “I’m So Lonesome I Could Cry,” or that he didn’t.
-If he conclusively didn’t write one of them, it doesn’t mean he didn’t write another one, or that he did.
+If he conclusively didn’t write one of them, it doesn’t mean he didn’t write another of them, or that he did.